jmcmorris/CreaDocs/src/api/siege.io.rst

    .. attribute:: isPressed

-       |      Is True when input has been recieved
+       |      Is True when input has been received

+   .. attribute:: isPressedThisFrame

+       |      Tracks if this input was being pressed this frame

    .. attribute:: justPressed